stefaleon/Vidly/README.md

 &nbsp;
 ## 39 Add validation on customer save

-* In *CustomerController.cs*, in the Save action, add *ModelState* validation.
+* In *CustomersController.cs*, in the Save action, add *ModelState* validation.
 On save button click, redirect to remain in the same form if the model state is not valid.

 ```
     if (!ModelState.IsValid)